dbcook/cave-servo/README.md

 ### GPS Integration

-Adafruit Ultimate GPS is reported to work fine with the MaxPCB4.
+Adafruit Ultimate GPS was reported to work fine with the MaxPCB4, and I can confirm that.
 See [this OnStep Forum post](https://onstep.groups.io/g/main/topic/91682216?p=Created,,,20,1,0,0::recentpostdate/sticky,,,20,0,20,91682216,previd=1654743214120117903,nextid=1655301750859438880)

 Here are the GPS related settings for config.h: